carpentries/instructor-training/_extras/additional_exercises.md

 > Examine the descriptions of "novice," "competent practitioner," and "expert."
 Where do you think you fall with regard to teaching?
 What have you learned about teaching?
 What are you aware of that you still need to learn?
 > Discuss with a partner and then write some thoughts in the Etherpad.
 {: .challenge}

+## Episode 15: Preparing to Teach

+> ## Feedback On Your Challenges (Optional)
+>
+> With these goals in mind, pair up with a partner to discuss the MCQ and faded example problems that you wrote
+> yesterday.
+Give each other specific, actionable feedback that follows our 2x2 framework.
+Use that feedback to
+> make at least one modification to your exercise(s).
+Discuss in the Etherpad the change you made and how it will
+> help you get more useful information about your learners.
+>
+> This exercise and discussion should take about 15 minutes.
+{: .challenge}